dripjs/drip/README.md

 A real-time backend framework that works with any database.
 It's designed with performance and scalability in mind.

+**NOTE:** This is far from production level!
+I have a basic prototype and a good scalable architecture.
+Now I'm working on figuring out what's the best way to implement it for production use.

 ## Features

 [todo: list features]